judyanncocadiz/GCproject_final/README.md

 # GCproject_final
-Scripts used for the cfDNA fragmentation analysis of early-stage gastric cancer
+Modified DELFI scripts used for the cfDNA fragmentation analysis of early-stage gastric cancer.